MakerMylo/BoxTurtle_Logo_Skirts/README.md

-BoxTurtle Logo Panel front Skirt
+BoxTurtle Logo Panel front skirt
 ===
 This is an alternative front skirt for the BoxTurtle that includes a logo panel that can be illuminated using the LED Matrix panel provided or printed in your 2 colours to be a static logo.

+Printing
+===
+- Pick a Size, `_5_bay` needs a 510mm Wide frame (I.e. Voron 2.4 350mm), `_4_bay` is standard BoxTurtle sizing.
+- Pick an LED Matrix Housing, `_back` & `_front` can be used for individual neopixels, `_blank` can be used for LED Strips (No Front needed on the blank one).
+- On the Left/Right & Middle panels set a layer height filament swap at 1.5mm (For the colour of your mesh), set the top/bottom layer of the mesh bodies to 0, tweek your infil for optimal results, mine is 17% Honeycomb at a 90 Degree angle to match the hexes, with 3 Walls for borders.
+- Printing the logo plate, you want the base to be clear and the top to be your primary colour, so do a filament change at 2.6mm.
+I recommend a very light infil and something that doesn't cross over to much, such as triangles.

 Design Features
+===
  - 17mm Wide, leaving 3mm on the inside of the BoxTurtle.
- - 1mm Thick mesh to allow a height range filament change at 1.2mm.
+ - 1mm Thick mesh to allow a height range filament change at 1.5mm.
  - Mesh designed as single Body to allow outer walls to be used.
  - Turtle Logo designed in multiple parts to allow layer changes (Assuming your BT isn't built when this is being printed).
- - Designed to fit a 350mm Wide printer / 5 Lane BoxTurtle.
+ - Supports are pre-added to all STL's

 ![Render](./Images/render.png)